Venice Architecture Biennale 2021 tips

 A year later than planned, the 17th International Architecture Exhibition at La Biennale di Venezia is taking place from 22 May to 21 November 2021.
 The Creative Industries Fund NL supported a total of ten projects that can now be seen at the Venice Architecture Biennale.
 We provide a list of the projects below.

-Studio Wild with The Forbidden Garden of Europe.
+- Studio Wild with The Forbidden Garden of Europe.
 The Forbidden Garden of Europe examines the extent to which spatial and social factors influence inclusive ways of living together.
-The garden can be visited from 29 August 2021 at Spazio Punch, Giudecca, Venice.

 main locations Venice Architecture Biennale - How will we live together?

 In addition to the joint open call, the Creative Industries Fund NL issued another open call for projects related to the theme How will we live together? at the main locations of the Venice Architecture Biennale.
 Head curator Hashim Sarkis is giving a central position to the major social issues of this moment on the basis of five focal points: individuals, new households, emerging communities, across borders and one planet.
 He invited six parties with a Dutch background to exhibit in one of the main locations in the coming period.
 Of these, three design teams were selected within the open call: